-In December 2018, Canadian Utilities Limited, a subsidiary of the Company, sold its 100 per cent ownership interests in Thames Power Services Limited (TPSL) and Barking Power Limited (BPL).
+In December 2018, the Company sold its 100 per cent ownership interests in Thames Power Services Limited (TPSL) and Barking Power Limited (BPL).
 BPL was an entity that held land assets in the United Kingdom.
 As these entities had no significant ongoing operations, the sale was accounted for as a sale of assets, net of attributed liabilities (Barking Power assets), whereby land was the major asset disposed of.

 The total proceeds received on sale of TPSL and BPL were \$219 million.
-The Company recorded a gain on sale of Barking Power assets of \$125 million (\$52 million after tax and NCI).
+The Company recorded a gain on sale of Barking Power assets of \$125 million.
 The reconciliation of gain on sale of Barking Power assets is shown below: